sensor-management-system/orchestration/README.md

 For staging and prod we create backups on a regular basis (before every deployment for both, and on a daily basis for prod as well).
 Those are stored under

-- /srv/docker/service/backend-db/backups
+- `/srv/docker/service/backend-db/backups`
-- /srv/docker/service/vocabulary-db/backups
+- `/srv/docker/service/vocabulary-db/backups`
-- /srv/docker/service/minio/backups
+- `/srv/docker/service/minio/backups`

 We also save those backups for the productive machine on a project share that is mounted on:

+- `/mnt/sms-backup`

+which can be found here as well:
-- /mnt/sms-backup
+- `rzv124n.gfz-potsdam.de:/PROJECT_124n_1/sms-backup`

 The backups on the vms themselves are stored for 30 days, the ones on the project share for 180.